-However, more often you'll end up flopping a draw or a semi-draw, i.e. a hand with a potential to become a likely winner but with very little or no value as it stands.
+However, more often you'll end up flopping a draw or a semi-draw, i.e. a hand with the potential to become a likely winner but with very little or no value as it stands.
 So, you know that you need to either hit one of your cards or make your opponent fold before the showdown if you are to win the pot.

 Since draws are so common in Texas Hold'em, this article will discuss the strategy for playing it at length.
 We'll cover many of the important considerations, such as the difference between playing in and out of position, when you should turn up the heat, what draws are and aren't worth chasing, and more.
 After reading this, you should be able to improve your results in these types of situations and have a much better idea of what to do in difficult spots.